myaslo/myaslo/README.md

 ## About Me

 Hello!
-I'm **Mya**, a 20-year-old college student studying **Computer Science** at Georgetown University.
+I'm **Mya**, a 20-year-old college student studying **Computer Science** at **Georgetown University**.
 As of the Fall 2022 semester, I am taking a leave of absence and residing in Tallahassee, Florida.

 - 🔭 I’m currently working on a Spotify Playlist analyzer.
 - 🌱 I’m currently learning **C++**, **Python**, and **HTML**.